porsche-design-system/porsche-design-system/packages/storefront/src/pages/must-know/initialization/vanilla-js.md

 - `componentDidUpdate()`

-This means that upon attribute or property change (sometimes also added/removed children for more interactive components) the web component rerenders and updates its Shadow DOM.
+This means that upon attribute or property change (sometimes also added/removed children for more interactive components) the web component re-renders and updates its Shadow DOM.

 ## Disconnect Lifecycle